 Complete an application for admission.
-All application materials and visits must be submitted and completed by Friday, January 11, so we recommend starting the admission process no later than early December, 2018.
+All application materials and visits must be submitted and completed by December 11 to be considered for a Merit Scholarship, so we recommend starting the admission process no later than early November.

 Participate in Leadership Day.
-All students who are admitted to grades 5-11 at AFS for the fall of 2019 are required to attend Leadership Day if they wish to be considered for an honors scholarship.
-This day includes seminar style classes as well as other collaborative activities.
+All students who are admitted to grades 5-11 at AFS for the fall are required to attend Leadership Day if they wish to be considered for an honors scholarship.
+This day includes seminar-style classes as well as other collaborative activities.
 Candidates are invited to participate in Leadership Day to enthusiastically demonstrate strong engagement in a collaborative learning setting.